 A new theoretical proposal could change how we understand the Universe.
-Researchers at Aalto University, and on Finland, announced the development of a quantum theory of gravity compatible with the Standard Model of particle physics.
+Researchers from Aalto University, in Finland, announced the development of a quantum theory of gravity compatible with the Standard Model of particle physics.

-The proposal, published in the Reports on Progress in Physics, seeks to unify concepts that until now were considered incompatible.
+The proposal, published in Reports on Progress in Physics, aims to unify concepts that have so far been considered incompatible.

 The Search for a Theory of Everything